handyana-adesso/smart-meal-planner/services/backend-dotnet-recipe-budget/README.md

 ## 📚 API Endpoints

-> 🔒 marks endpoints that will require a Bearer token once JWT auth ships.
-Today, no endpoint enforces authentication.
+> 🔒 marks endpoints that require a valid Bearer token.
+Recipes and Expenses are user-scoped — each user only sees and manages their own data; accessing another user's resource returns `404` (not `403`, to avoid revealing existence).

-#### Auth — planned, not yet implemented
+#### Auth (public — no token required)

 | Method | Endpoint | Body | Response |
 |---|---|---|---|